sandbochs/web-test/README.md

 - Restaurants should be able to define how many reservations of a specific party size to take every 15 minutes.
 - Restaurants should be able to book a reservation on behalf of guests.
 - Reservations should never exceed inventory.
+- Inventory should be configurable via a range.

 # Questions
 - Should the application handle multiple restaurants?
 (Not a hard requirement)
 - Is concurrency when booking a reservation an issue?
 (No)
 - Should restaurants be allowed to update / delete inventory?
 (Not a hard requirement)
+- Should a party of 1 be allowed to book a table for 6?
+(Yes)

 # Approach
 ## Data Model
 inventories / InventoryModel
 - id serial
+- startTime time
-- time time
+- endTime time
 - maxSize integer
 - maxParties integer
 - createdAt

 reservations / ReservationModel
 - id serial
-- inventory_id fkey inventories.id
 - name text
 - email text
 - size integer